 Helena Iffill teaches English Literature at the University of Sheffield.
 Her research focusses on depictions of insanity heredity, degeneracy and pseudo-sciences such as mesmerism in sensation fiction of the 1860s and the urban Gothic.
 She has written about the ways in which medical writing engaged with Victorian gender debates.
 Iffill is a contributor to Telegraph For Garlic.

 Jack Swift lives in Liverpool.
 He teaches English Literature and Language.
-He has written three novels that have been published by Red Rattle Books.
+He has written four novels that have been published by Red Rattle Books.